CalebTracey/ultrasound-api-v2/README.md

 ## Overview
 This app was developed for a fellowship program through my local hospital.
 It provides a way to easily navagate 3000+ .mp4 files and allows editing and restructuring of data through a simple user interface.
 Files are parsed by name and the resulting data is modeled and stored in a mongo database.

-Created with React/TypeScript + Spring Boot + MongoDB.
-Authentication through Spring Security + JWT for role-based routing and privelages.
+The backend was built with Spring Boot to interact with the Mongo database.
+Authentication is done through Spring Security + JWT for role-based routing and privelages.

 See the repository for the frontend here:
 [Frontend code](https://github.com/CalebTracey/ultrasound-ui-v2)